davay42/davay42/README.md

 ## Share love!

 I can sustain myself on commercial projects, but it takes time.
 The time I would be happy to spend on building free and open source projects for societal benefit.
 You can support open source projects now.
-Simply buy me a coffee to stay focused on them! 🤓 Or buy some project stickers there too.
+Simply buy me a coffee to stay focused on them! ☕️

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/B0B44CM90)